dbgjerez/workshop-golang-grpc/README.md

 # Generate protobufs

-An important adventage to use protobufs is the capacity to auto-generate the code in your prefered language, // fixme (incluso) in differents language.
+An important advantage of using protobufs is the capacity to auto-generate the code in your preferred language, // fixme (incluso) in different languages.

 In this example, we're going to create a ```.proto``` file with the definition of the entity Comment.

 Once we've created the file, we'll create the source code.
-In this case, I have choose the golang plugin.
+In this case, I have chosen the golang plugin.

 ```zsh
 protoc src/domain/*.proto \